sushidev-team/print-api/README.md

 eg. http://localhost:3000/api/browse/199f0e09-516c-4f40-9960-7aa6f89d8c02?signed=r:1876707481;225240c533184a5f4fdd5aa29aea7e70

 Without this query string param the request will fail and you will get an 403.

+### [DELETE] /api/browse/:id

+To delete an file use this endpoint.
+The *id*-param can contain the .pdf file extension.

 ## Docker
 This repository provides a docker image and a docker-compose file as an example.